eunchanity/eunchanity.github.io/_posts/2020-07-06-Project-1-MTA.md

 ## A. Divide and Conquer <a name="divide"></a>

-Sending two teams, one to Manhattan and one to Brooklyn, will optimize the potential outreach based on foot traffic at subway stations across NYC.
+Sending **two teams**, one to Manhattan and one to Brooklyn, will optimize the potential outreach based on foot traffic at subway stations across NYC.

 	Manhattan Top 5:
 	1. 34 ST Penn Station